ajaxalex001/picassoai/Readme.md

    - `stock (number)`: amount of the actuator in inventory
    - `description (string)`: description of actuator shown on the actuator's own product page
    - `blurb (string/string list)`: a list of attributes to pull from the specifications object for the product page description.
 N/A will be used if the attribute is not found.
 If a custom description is required, use a string instead of a string list to directly provide the description.
    - `image (string/string list) [optional]`: link to image(s) in the `assets/img/products/` directory.
 If a list is provided, the first image will be used as the thumbnail on the product page.
-If not provided, `assets/img/products/na.png` will be used instead.
+If not provided, `assets/img/products/na.png` will be used instead, and the blurb will be permanently shown over the thumbnail.
 Youtube links are also supported, however, the auto-scrolling functionality of the carousel will be disabled.
-   - `filter (string) [optional]`: category of the product to be filtered on the main products page.
+   - `filter (string/string list) [optional]`: category of the product to be filtered on the main and categorized products page.
 For backwards compataibly reasons, this field is optional and will default to `act`.
 The category mappings are as follows:
         - actuators: `act`
+            - Made by Picasso Intelligence: `pi`
+            - Made by MyActuator: `mact`
+            - Made by CubeMars: `cm`
         - sensors: `sen`
         - controller electronics: `elc`
         - robots: `robo`